cn0047/stash/ed/t/d.tdd.md

 which might be represented by up to a handful of assertions.
 And better writing tests where each method exercises a unique aspect of the target code’s behavior.

-All code should emphasize "what" it does over "how", including test code;
+All code should emphasize "what" it does over "how", including test code.

 A common technique to isolate tests that use a transactional resource (such as a database) is to run each test in a transaction which is then rolled back at the end of the test.